 Have users import their own email

 Users can import their own email, contacts, and other mailbox information to Microsoft 365 or Office 365.
-See Migrate email and contacts to Microsoft 365 or Office 365 to learn how.
+For information on how to do it, see Migrate email and contacts to Microsoft 365 or Office 365.

 Work with a partner to migrate email

 If none of the types of migrations described will work for your organization, consider working with a partner to migrate email to Microsoft 365 or Office 365.

 For information on how to find a partner, see the Microsoft solution providers page.

 Users provisioning for the different migration types

 |Hybrid onboarding||Exchange > On-premises > Hybrid Org A||Exchange > Online > Hybrid Org A||Mail User with ExchangeGuid|